debojyoti31/DisCloud/README.md

 path where you want to download it is `my/custom/path`.
 So, the `output_file_path` will be: `my/custom/path/filename.ext`

+⚠️ **Attention: Temporary Folder During Download**

+When downloading files, a temporary folder will be created to facilitate the decryption and combining process.
+It is crucial not to delete this temporary folder during the download process.
+Rest assured, the folder will be automatically removed once the decryption and combining procedures are successfully completed.

+Deleting the temporary folder prematurely may result in incomplete or corrupted files.
+Please allow the download process to finish, and the temporary folder will be taken care of automatically.

 ## Deleting File Parts

 To delete all uploaded file parts from the Discord channel, use the